Divyansh-321/cmos-analog-frontends-cadence/README.md

 The core OTA topology and initial geometric baseline were derived from the referenced literature by Vasanthi et al. [1] and Sharmila Banu et al. [2].
 The three-op-amp instrumentation amplifier architecture, compensation strategy, headroom-recovery biasing methodology, automated parameter sensitivity analysis, cross-node technology scaling study, 17-testbench verification flow, and system-level performance evaluations presented in this repository were developed entirely as part of this project.

 ### Individual Contribution (Author)
-- Designed and implemented the complete 45 nm two-stage operational amplifier macro cell in Cadence Virtuoso.
+- Designed and implemented the complete 45 nm two-stage operational amplifier in Cadence Virtuoso.
-- Developed, routed, and tuned the closed-loop 45 nm instrumentation amplifier using the custom op-amp structural blocks.
+- Designed, integrated, and tuned the closed-loop 45 nm instrumentation amplifier using the custom op-amp structural blocks.
 - Performed Spectre-based AC, transient, DC, and parametric sweep analyses.
 - Investigated and corrected system-level CMRR, PSRR, gain-bandwidth, and circuit loading trade-offs.
 - Optimized the precision resistor feedback network to recover closed-loop tracking and gain accuracy.